LiveTL/LiveTL/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] I am still able to reproduce the issue after I reinstall the extension
 - [ ] I have clear instructions to reproduce the bug, even on another machine
 - [ ] I am not suggesting a feature.
 If I am, I will use the feature suggestion issue template
-- [ ] This is not a matter of opinion (For example: "I think this button should do this, but it does that") If it is, I will use the feature suggestion issue template
+- [ ] This is not a matter of opinion (For example: "I think this feature should do this, but it does that.
+It obviously works as intended, but i think it should work diffeently.")
+If it is, I will use the feature suggestion issue template

 **Describe the bug**
 A clear and concise description of what the bug is.
 (Describe what's wrong)